-When used over time, this monitor can also help you see patterns in your blood sugar levels.
-For example, you may notice they’re stabilizing, or perhaps trending upward or downward.
+When used over time, the monitor can also help you see patterns in your blood sugar levels.
+For example, you may notice they’re stabilizing or trending upward or downward.
 Such information is crucial to share with your doctor to help determine your diabetes treatment plan.

 Some promising studies point to the FreeStyle Libre’s connections to a reduced risk of diabetes complications.

-For example, a 2020 study found a 52 percent decrease in hospital visits for ketoacidosis in people with type 1 diabetes, as well as a 47 percent decrease in those with type 2 diabetes.
+For example, a 2020 study found a 52% decrease in hospital visits for ketoacidosis in people with type 1 diabetes and a 47% decrease in those with type 2 diabetes.